-Football no more than 10

-Basketball no more than 4

-Baseball no more than 8

-Volleyball no more than 5

-Tennis no more than 4

-Soccer no more than 10

-Lacrosse no more than 9 (men)

-no more than 11(women)
+Football no more than 10 Golf no more than 3 Basketball no more than 4 Softball no more than 8 Baseball no more than 8 Wrestling no more than 8 Volleyball no more than 5 Track no more than 6 Tennis no more than 4 Cross Country no more than 4 Soccer no more than 10 Swimming no more than 6 Lacrosse no more than 9 (men) no more than 11(women)

-- (4) Students who have exhausted their eligibility in a particular sport will not count toward the numbers restrictions as listed above (one less than a team). - (f) The sports in season should always take precedence for facility use etc., over those not in season, in keeping with the philosophy of the sports season concept. - (g) Principals, superintendents and athletic directors are responsible for ensuring the entire concept of the sports season is followed without exception [See 3.3.5 (d)(18)]. - 2.2.15 Summer Regulations - During the summer, coaches are free to work with individual or multiple players, from their school or their feeder schools, conduct practices, etc. Once practice for the fall sports season begins, skill development restrictions are in place. - (a) In order to participate in summer work-outs, students must have a current and valid pre-participation physical examination. - (b) At no time may a coach require of any student off-season skill development sessions as a measure of continued participation on a team.
+- (4) Students who have exhausted their eligibility in a particular sport will not count toward the numbers restrictions as listed above (one less than a team). - (f) The sports in season should always take precedence for facility use etc., over those not in season, in keeping with the philosophy of the sports season concept. - (g) Principals, superintendents and athletic directors are responsible for ensuring the entire concept of the sports season is followed without exception [See 3.3.5 (d)(18)]. - 2.2.15 Summer Regulations During the summer, coaches are free to work with individual or multiple players, from their school or their feeder schools, conduct practices, etc. Once practice for the fall sports season begins, skill development restrictions are in place. - (a) In order to participate in summer work-outs, students must have a current and valid pre-participation physical examination. - (b) At no time may a coach require of any student off-season skill development sessions as a measure of continued participation on a team.
 Any coach who promotes the idea that taking part in off-season practice is required is blatantly out of compliance with the intent and purpose of this rule. - (c) During the "Summer Dead Periods" no NCHSAA member school-sponsored activities may be organized or conducted by any NCSHAA coach or school staff member (whether full-time, part-time, or volunteer) that involve students at NCHSAA member schools.
-School-sponsored activities include any of the following (i.e. these activities MAY NOT be done): - (1) Activities, other than Third-Party Outings and Bona Fide Competitions (both as defined below), conducted (1) at any NCHSAA member school; or (2) at any location if the activity is organized or controlled by an NCHSAA member school, coach or staff member (whether fulltime, part-time or volunteer) (e.g., summer skills development or camps, open facilities, conditioning exercises, laps around the school track, etc.); - (2) Activities at any location where attendance by students is deemed mandatory, whether actual or perceived (e.g., coach organizes an event away from school property and states, suggests or implies in any way that any students not attending will suffer consequences of any kind ... whether this means making a team, enjoying playing time, becoming team captain, etc.); - (d) Examples of activities that would be considered "non-school-sponsored activities" and MAY be done: - (1) Third-Party Outings: Coach or staff member takes students to a third-party camp at a non-NCH-SAA member school (e.g., college-sponsored summer skills or team camp, etc.) where attendance by students is NOT deemed mandatory, whether actual or perceived (as described above); - (2) Bona Fide Competitions: An organized league is conducted through a bona fide third party organization where (1) the organization purchases appropriate liability insurance and pays for all game-related expenses (e.g., facilities, staffing, etc.); (2) students are not required to attend or participate; (3) student transportation is not provided by NCHSAA member school vehicles; and (4) students use their own equipment.
+School-sponsored activities include any of the following (i.e. these activities MAY NOT be done): - (1) Activities, other than Third-Party Outings and Bona Fide Competitions (both as defined below), conducted (1) at any NCHSAA member school; or (2) at any location if the activity is organized or controlled by an NCHSAA member school, coach or staff member (whether fultime, part-time or volunteer) (e.g., summer skills development or camps, open facilities, conditioning exercises, laps around the school track, etc.); - Activities at any location where attendance by students is deemed mandatory, whether actual or perceived (e.g., coach organizes an event away from school property and states, suggests or implies in any way that any students not attending will suffer consequences of any kind ... whether this means making a team, enjoying playing time, becoming team captain, etc.); - (d) Examples of activities that would be considered "non-school-sponsored activities" and MAY be done: - (1) Third-Party Outings: Coach or staff member takes students to a third-party camp at a non-NCH-SAA member school (e.g., college-sponsored summer skills or team camp, etc.) where attendance by students is NOT deemed mandatory, whether actual or perceived (as described above); - (2) Bona Fide Competitions: An organized league is conducted through a bona fide third party organization where (1) the organization purchases appropriate liability insurance and pays for all game-related expenses (e.g., facilities, staffing, etc.); (2) students are not required to attend or participate; (3) student transportation is not provided by NCHSAA member school vehicles; and (4) students use their own equipment.